 Top Hat is a software-based student response system that lets instructors ask questions during class, and can track the responses of students who participate.
 Top Hat allows students to connect using their own laptop, smartphone, or tablet.

-Adobe Connect Meeting enables you to have online real-time sessions with your students or colleagues.
-You can share your presentations or desktop, collaborate with others, conduct small group activities, poll your students and more all from virtually any device.
+Zoom (ucalgary.zoom.us) is the campus online platform that enables you to have online real-time sessions with your students or colleagues.
+You can share your presentations or desktop, collaborate with others, conduct small group activities, poll your students and more, all from virtually any device.

 UCalgaryBlogs.ca is a collaborative publishing platform for use by the University of Calgary community.
 UCalgaryBlogs is offered by the Taylor Institute Educational Development Unit as part of its efforts to extend effective blended and online learning on campus.
 The service runs WordPress, which is open source software that is used to publish one third of all websites across the internet.